Bainezy94/TheFarmersMarket/README.md

 ### 1. What is the need (i.e. challenge) that you will be addressing in your project?

-There is a need to make shopping at farmer's markets more appealing.
+There is a need to make shopping at local farmer's markets more appealing to a wider audience.
+This is because giant supermarkets such as Coles and Woolworths occupy [72.5%](https://www.news.com.au/finance/business/retail/woolworths-and-coles-have-taken-over-australians-lives/news-story/344d02196373c4f960a0d0014613ac1c) of the grocery sector, yet only [20%](https://www.smh.com.au/national/shoppers-hunger-for--local-foods-at-supermarkets-20140626-zsnct.html) of consumers said the stores provided a good range.
+By promoting local farmer's markets, this project supports small Australian businesses and satisfies the consumer need for a wide range of local produce.

 ### 2. Identify the problem you’re trying to solve by building this particular marketplace *App*?
 Why is it a problem that needs solving?

 These markets offer fresh produce at excellent value however, they tend to be crowded and the best deals are sold out early.

-Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting

 ### 3. Describe the project will you be conducting and how your *App* will address the needs.